ebsone/firstspirit-snap-extension/README.md

 # firstspirit-snap-extension
-JavaScript to extend the configuration of the [TPP_SNAP library](https://docs.e-spirit.com/tpp/snap/index.html) (ThirdParty Preview) used for FirstSpirit ContentCreator of the Sto CEP platform.
+JavaScript to extend the configuration of the [TPP_SNAP library](https://docs.e-spirit.com/tpp/snap/index.html) (Third Party Preview) used for FirstSpirit ContentCreator of the Sto CEP platform.
 TPP_SNAP is a part of the FirstSpirit [Omnichannel Manager](https://docs.e-spirit.com/tpp/).
 Check current [Release Notes](https://docs.e-spirit.com/tpp/releasenotes/index.html.en).

 ## CDN Delivery
-snap.extension can be fetched by [jsdelivr.com](https://www.jsdelivr.com/).
+snap.extension.js can be fetched by [jsdelivr.com](https://www.jsdelivr.com/).

 ```text
 // load release, commit, or branch from GitHub